 All students will present a progress report on their projects to the department faculty in early December (early May for December graduates).
 In early April (early December for December graduates), an oral examination of the honors project will be conducted by a committee of three faculty members.
 No more than two of the committee members will be members of the Psychology Department and one committee member may be a faculty member at another college or university.
+Each committee member must read the entire thesis (and thus must have a full draft at least one week in advance).
 At the conclusion of the oral examination, committee members will decide whether or not the student will receive honors recognition for the project.
 If the conclusion is positive, an appropriate document will be signed by all committee members.

 You can read these honors projects on Digital Commons.

 - Emily Roebuck '17 "Class and the Classroom: The Role of Individual-and School-level Socioeconomic Factors in Predicting Academic Outcomes"

 - Emily Sanford '17 "Timmy's in the Well: Empathy and Prosocial Helping in Dogs"